RajNandigalla/leaf/README.md

 We use [standard-version](https://github.com/conventional-changelog/standard-version) to automatically generate changelogs based on conventional commits.

+> **Note**: Release commands should only be run by project maintainers or release managers with write access to the repository.
+Regular contributors should use `npm run commit` for their commits.

 #### How to Generate a Release

 1. **Make sure all changes are committed** using conventional commits: